xczhou-astro/galaxyGenius/README.md

 ## Updates
+- 2025-07-01
+1. Add support for simulation mode of ExtinctionOnly,
+    ExtinctionOnly is used when extinction and scattering of dust should be considered,
+    DustEmission is used when extinction and scattering along with secondary emission caused by dust should be considered,
+    NoMedium is an ideal case with no dust elements.

 - 2025-06-03
 1. Add support for deriving noise level from limiting magnitudes.
 2. Add support for estimating if galaxy is a spiral or not (Please use with caution).